jacobgil/pytorch-grad-cam/README.md

 ----------

-# Advanced use cases and examples:
+# Advanced use cases and tutorials:

 You can use this package for "custom" deep learning models, for example Object Detection or Semantic Segmentation.

 You will have to define objects that you can then pass to the CAM algorithms:
 1. A reshape_transform, that aggregates the layer outputs into 2D tensors that will be displayed.
 2. Model Targets, that define what target do you want to compute the visualizations for, for example a specific category, or a list of bounding boxes.

-Here are detailed examples of how to use this for Object detection, Semantic Segmentation, and Vision Transformers:
+Here you can find detailed examples of how to use this for Object detection, Semantic Segmentation, and Vision Transformers:

 - [Notebook tutorial: Class Activation Maps for Object Detection with Faster-RCNN](<tutorials/Class Activation Maps for Object Detection With Faster RCNN.ipynb>)